-QHP Issuers shall address population health, including promoting the use health promotion and prevention services, increasing utilization of high value services, risk stratifying enrollees, and developing targeted interventions based on risk.
-QHP Issuers are financially responsible for addressing population health.
+QHP Issuers shall address population health, including promoting the use of health promotion and prevention services, increasing utilization of high value services, risk stratifying enrollees, and developing targeted interventions based on risk.
+QHP Issuers are responsible for addressing the health of all their Enrollees, not just Enrollees who utilize services.